-The fit-out contractor has been appointed to deliver what is hoped to become one of Manchester’s “smartest buildings” as part of Bruntwood Works’ larger £50m investment in its office portfolio.
+The fit-out contractor has been appointed to deliver 111 Piccadilly, which is to become one of Manchester’s “smartest buildings” as part of Bruntwood Works’ larger £50m investment in its office portfolio.

 Workspace is set to work closely with architect 3D Reid who will manage the project.
 Workspace will start the seven-month fit-out in August.

 Workspace previously worked with Bruntwood across the North West and Birmingham, including on St James’ Building, Manchester One, and Oxford House.